PaulRBerg/prb-contracts/README.md

 ## Security

-While I set a high bar for code quality and coverage, do not assume that this library is completely safe to use.
-The contracts have not been audited by a professional security researcher.

-If you discover any security issues, report them via [Keybase](https://keybase.io/paulrberg).
+While I set a high bar for code quality and test coverage, you shouldn't assume that this library is completely safe to use.
+The contracts have not yet been audited by a security researcher.
+If you discover any security issues, you can report them via [Keybase](https://keybase.io/paulrberg).

 ## Acknowledgements

-I am grateful to the authors of existing related projects from where I drew inspiration:
+I am grateful to the authors of existing related projects whence I drew inspiration:

 - [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts)
 - Compound Protocol's [Math Contracts](https://github.com/compound-finance/compound-protocol)